 Get the Balance Sheet right, and you will get reliable monthly cashflow forecasts.

 Approve and Lock Final Approval

 Once you have the go ahead from your CEO or the Board that the budget is complete, then lock the budget version for the year so it is in ‘read-only’ mode.
 This gives you access to your originally approved budget and any new changes are reserved for a new budget version.
 You can then compare this approved budget to any new budgets.

 You now have reached the last stage of preparing your budget.
 Over the next 12 months things will no doubt change so make sure you copy the Approved Budget into the Current Forecast (use the Budget Factory for this) and remember not to lock it.

 You can review and edit this budget periodically throughout the year and use it as the basis of your cashflow forecasts.

 Once you’ve been using Calxa for a year or more, your budgeting options open up beyond what you could do in the first year.
 There’s more than one way to prepare next year’s budget so it’s important to think about which will work best for you.

-For more information register for the upcoming web chat: Prepare Next Year’s Budget.
+For more information watch our webinar recording Web Chat: Prepare Next Year’s Budget.